MatsK/max7219_esp8266_msg_board/README.md

 ```
 see https://meyerweb.com/eric/tools/dencoder/ for URL encode and decode

 Send Messages from Home assistant Dashboard Card:
 ---------------------------------
 ***Please Note: you'll have to use the base64 encoded as the username:password to send messages via HTTP***

-you should configure the following in your secrets.yaml file if you are using default credentials:
+You should configure the following in your secrets.yaml file if you are using default credentials:

 ```
 dot_matrix_secret_header: "Basic YWRtaW46ZXNwODI2Ng=="

 ````
-for any other you can calculate your own for example enter admin:esp8266 in http://n-cg.net/base64.htm and click encode to obtain YWRtaW46ZXNwODI2Ng==
+For any other you can calculate your own for example enter admin:esp8266 in http://n-cg.net/base64.htm and click encode to obtain YWRtaW46ZXNwODI2Ng==

 You can for example define your own home assistant dashboard/lovelace interface to send test to the message board: